Our knowledge of orthopaedics. Your best health.

 Scapular (Shoulder Blade) Disorders

-The scapula (shoulder blade) is a bone, shaped somewhat like a triangle, that lies in the upper back.
+The scapula (shoulder blade) is a bone, shaped like a triangle, on the upper back.
 The bone is surrounded and supported by a complex system of muscles that work together to help you move your arm.
 If an injury or condition causes these muscles to become weak or imbalanced, it can alter the position of the scapula at rest or in motion.

 Treatment for scapular disorders usually involves physical therapy designed to strengthen the muscles in the shoulder and restore the proper position and motion of the scapula.